petertseng/adventofcode-rb-2019/README.md

 * Day 19 (Tractor Beam): Assume beam always gets wider and moving to the right, and use this fact to query fewer locations while searching for the beam.
 * Day 21 (Springdroid Adventure): Replace Springdroid interpreter with custom instruction that performs the "jump or not?" calculation... or just calculate the correct answer the same way the program would calculate it.
 * Day 22 (Slam Shuffle): Although I understand modular inverses, I don't have a full grasp of all the linear solutions being posted on Reddit, so I just simplify shuffles into one of each operation.
+* Day 24 (Planet of Discord): With the recursion, it's not easy to use the [usual tricks](http://dotat.at/prog/life/life.html) for optimising Game of Life.
+Best I could do was:
+  * Pack neighbour counts into a single int per level, since only four values matter (0, 1, 2, 3+)
+  * Group cells together and propagate all neighbour counts of the entire group at once.
+Combine with other neighbour counts using bitwise operations to achieve saturating addition per group of two bits.
+  * Pack grid state into a single int per level.
+  * Compute neighbour count + current state -> new state in groups.

 # Takeaways